Land Transportation Office: Manufacturers, assemblers, importers, and dealers reporting (MAIDR)

 The LTO grants accreditation to certain manufacturers, assemblers, importers, and dealers who wish to transact business with the LTO.
 A firm, person, or corporation must file an application for accreditation with Assistant Secretary of the Land Transportation Office containing certain requirements and qualifications in order to transact business with the LTO relative to Motor Vehicles or its components.
 It also issues the Certificate of Stock Reported (CSR) which certifies that a motor vehicle or its component has already been reported by its manufacturer, assembler, or importer to MAIDRS.
 The LTO also requires sales reports that inform the LTO that the reported stock is already sold to the end-user.
 Sales reports include regular sales transactions and stock transfers.
 It also reports the issuance of a single CSR, of Motor Vehicles (MVs) formed out of combining components (new, used, or previously registered) MV/MC that are undocumented in a procedure called special reporting.
 The LTO also maintains the processes that facilitate requests for the approval of the MAID office with LTO related transactions.
 Such transactions include the issuance of a conduction sticker, a public bidding of a motor vehicle, and the stamping of chassis identification number.

 Organizational structure

 In 1987, under section 11 of Executive Order No. 125, the Regional Offices of the Land Transportation Commission were abolished and their functions were transferred to the Regional Offices for Land Transportation.
 The newly renamed Department of Transportation and Communication was placed under the authority of the Secretary of Transportation and Communication.
 As with the Land Transportation Commission before it, the Land Transportation Office is an office under the Department of Transportation and is headed by the Assistant Secretary for Land Transportation, who is appointed by the President upon the recommendation of the Secretary.

 The current LTO Board is listed below:

+Gun attack

+On May 24, 2024, LTO Registration Section Chief, Mercedita E. Gutierrez was ambushed by an unidentified motorcycle-riding hitman.
+The attack was perpetrated near the corner of K-H Street near Kamias Road, Barangay Pinyahan, Quezon City at 6:20 pm.
+After sustaining gunshot wounds, she was brought to the nearby East Avenue Medical Center but was pronounced dead on arrival.
+The Quezon City Police District launched a criminal investigation forming Special Investigation Task Group, SITG “Gutierrez,” led by Colonel Amante Daro, QCPD Acting Deputy District Director for Operations.

+On May 25, the "SITG" arrested a suspect named “Danny” in Batasan Hills.
+According to DILG Secretary Benhur Abalos, he was taken into pre-trial detention and underwent inquest.